mysbryce/fivem-nui-libs/README.md

 ## Features

-* **Real-Time Update**
+* **Real-time updates**
-  Just like state in React.
-When variable has changed value the component on website will be updated too.
-  And the element in HTML can be showed or hidden by changing state value.
+  Are similar to those in React, where the component on the website is updated when a variable's value changes.
+Additionally, the state value can be used to show or hide elements in HTML.
 * **Input Ref**
-  Based on state.
-When input text change the state value will be updated automatically.
+  The state value is automatically updated based on the changes in the input text.

 ## Usage